Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 If the Median Family Income % is 0% then the Income Level is Not Known.

-2010 HUD Estimated MSA/MD/non-MSA/MD Median Family Income -
+2010 MSA/MD/non-MSA/MD Median Family Income -

-This is the estimated Median Family Income as determined by the U.S. Department
+This is the estimated Median Family Income as determined by the FFIEC for each MSA/MD in the United States and for each state's

 non-MSA/MD area.